Jeffansah/Pixibee/README.md

 ## Usage

-1. Uploading and manage your images.
+1. Upload and manage your images.

 2. Explore the advanced image editing features.